shinjiwlab/shinjiwlab.github.io/_pages/positions.md

 Please see the following for details of each application category.

-## Postdoc
+### Postdoc

-- [ ] Please email your CV to shinjiw@ieee.org with the subject **"ShinjiwLab postdoc applications"**.
+- [ ] &nbsp; Please email your CV to shinjiw@ieee.org with the subject **"ShinjiwLab postdoc applications"**.
-- [ ] If you do not put it in the subject, we regard that you do not thoroughly investigate our lab's activities in this webpage, and unfortunately, we may not respond to this email.
+- [ ] &nbsp; If you do not put it in the subject, we regard that you do not thoroughly investigate our lab's activities in this webpage, and unfortunately, we may not respond to this email.
-- [ ] Note that your CV will be shared with other lab members (but we do not distribute it outside).
+- [ ] &nbsp; Note that your CV will be shared with other lab members (but we do not distribute it outside).
-- [ ] Please check our publications and find matches in advance.
+- [ ] &nbsp; Please check our publications and find matches in advance.
 We really care about it.
-- [ ] Please clarify your available term.
+- [ ] &nbsp; Please clarify your available term.
 This is very important for the postdoc application.

-## PhD
+### PhD

-- [ ] Please submit your application through https://www.lti.cs.cmu.edu/apply-lti.
+- [ ] &nbsp; Please submit your application through [LTI](https://www.lti.cs.cmu.edu/apply-lti).
 Unfortunately, we may not respond to a direct email about the Ph.D. application.

-## CMU undergudate/master students
+### CMU undergudate/master students

-- [ ] Please email your CV to shinjiw@ieee.org with the subject **"ShinjiwLab undergraduate/master applications"**
+- [ ] &nbsp; Please email your CV to shinjiw@ieee.org with the subject **"ShinjiwLab undergraduate/master applications"**
-- [ ] If you do not put it in the subject, we regard that you do not thoroughly investigate our lab's activities in this webpage, and unfortunately, we may not respond to this email.
+- [ ] &nbsp; If you do not put it in the subject, we regard that you do not thoroughly investigate our lab's activities in this webpage, and unfortunately, we may not respond to this email.
-- [ ] Note that your CV will be shared with other lab members (but we do not distribute it outside).
+- [ ] &nbsp; Note that your CV will be shared with other lab members (but we do not distribute it outside).
-- [ ] We care about the educational perspectives for the undergraduate/master students to be familiar with the speech research background, required programming skills, knowledge of the cluster, and use of speech and audio toolkit.
+- [ ] &nbsp; We care about the educational perspectives for the undergraduate/master students to be familiar with the speech research background, required programming skills, knowledge of the cluster, and use of speech and audio toolkit.
 This period would be at least the first couple of months or longer.
 We believe that this is an essential process for you to start a solid research activity.
 If you want to publish a paper as soon as possible, our lab is not the best option for you, unfortunately.
 I recommend you to contact the other faculties.

-## Visting positions
+### Visting positions

-- [ ] Please email your CV to shinjiw@ieee.org with the subject **"ShinjiwLab visitor applications"**.
+- [ ] &nbsp; Please email your CV to shinjiw@ieee.org with the subject **"ShinjiwLab visitor applications"**.
-- [ ] If you do not put it in the subject, we regard that you do not thoroughly investigate our lab's activities in this webpage, and unfortunately, we may not respond to this email.
+- [ ] &nbsp; If you do not put it in the subject, we regard that you do not thoroughly investigate our lab's activities in this webpage, and unfortunately, we may not respond to this email.
-- [ ] Note that your CV will be shared with other lab members (but we do not distribute it outside).
+- [ ] &nbsp; Note that your CV will be shared with other lab members (but we do not distribute it outside).
-- [ ] We will not have funding support for the visitor position, basically.
+- [ ] &nbsp; We will not have funding support for the visitor position, basically.
 So, therefore, we will only accept self-funded researchers.

-## FAQ
+### FAQ

 - Do you have a Ph.D. opening?
   - Yes, we'll always have at least one Ph.D. position per year.